joypoddar/reactJS_tutorial/README.md

 1. The items in your list do not have a unique id.
 2. The list is a static one and will not change.
 3. The list will never be reordered or filtered.

+## Tutorial 20: Styling and CSS Basics

+### Styling React Components

+1. CSS stylesheets
+2. Inline styling
+3. CSS modules
+4. CSS in JS Libraries {Styled Components}

+We use template literals to pass multiple classes.
+There are ways to conditionally pass css classes.

+In React, inline styles are not specified as a string.
+Instead they are specified as an object, who's key  is a camelCased version of the styling and its value is the is usually a string.

+CSS modules feature is available with `react-scripts` version 2 or higher.
+There is a file naming convention to be used for `create-react-app` .
+The file name must be suffixed with `.module.css`

+One advantage of using css modules is that the classes are locally scoped.
+Inline styling works in child components even without an import, this can sometimes cause conflicts.